vhscom/hyperdrive/README.md

     composer require vhs/hyperdrive:1.0.x-dev

 The above will download the Hyperdrive beta under version control and install it directly to the `/wp-content/plugins` directory.
-Run `composer update` for to get the new and shiny.
+Run `composer update` to get the new and shiny.

 ### Commander